Here's what we now know about the two fatal crashes on I-40 near Flagstaff

 The Arizona Department of Public Safety (DPS) has released more information about the fatal rollover crash involving a semitruck and passenger vehicle on westbound Interstate 40 at milepost 195 near Flagstaff.

-According to DPS officials, it appears the passenger vehicle changed lanes in front of the commercial truck causing the motor home to veer into the median at about 9:10 am Sunday.
-The semitruck also crashed into the median and rolled over, killing three of the people inside the smaller vehicle.
+According to DPS officials, it appears the passenger vehicle changed lanes in front of the commercial truck causing the passenger car to veer into the median at about 9:10 am Sunday.
+The semitruck also crashed into the median and rolled over, killing at least two of the people inside the smaller vehicle.

 According to DPS, a 14-year-old boy and an 11-year-old girl were killed during the rollover crash.